A Potential Foundation for Emergent Space-Time: Chain-Induced Structure

 While these situations enable one to relate the element $x$ to its projections onto the chains, it is impossible to describe its relation to the finite portions of a chain between backward and forward projections of $x$.
 Cases IV and V highlight one of the complications that arises where the chains perform a half-twist relative to $x$ in the segment between the projections.
 One could imagine that something like this could happen in Cases I-III as well since the chains could undergo an integral number of full-twists in the segments between the forward and backward projections of $x$.
 However, such behavior could only be defined by projecting elements other than $x$ onto the chains.
 Considering $x$ alone, such possibilities are irrelevant.

 Note that Cases I-III are invariant with respect to interchange of the forward and backward projections.
 In other words the sub-poset defined by the chains and the element $x$ is dual to itself with respect to the ordering relation.
-This leads us to the more refined concept of proper collinearity, which enables us to consistently order the chains with respect to the forward and backward projections of element $x$. \begin{definition}[Proper Collinearity] An element $x$ is said to be \emph{properly collinear} with its projections onto two distinct finite chains $\P$ and $\Q$ iff it is collinear with its projections onto the two chains and those projections are invariant with respect to reversing the ordering relation. \end{definition}
+This leads us to the more refined concept of proper collinearity, which enables us to consistently order the chains with respect to the forward and backward projections of element $x$. \begin{definition}[Proper Collinearity] An element $x$ \red that possesses both backward and forward projections onto two distinct finite chains $\P$ and $\Q$ is said to be \emph{properly collinear} with its projections onto $\P$ and $\Q$ \black iff it is collinear with its projections onto the two chains and those projections are invariant with respect to reversing the ordering relation. \end{definition}